 Opting to compromise on the mowers turning ability (afforded by an "open" differential), Henry Badt and I designed modifications to create a fixed differential, bypassing the need for side gears.

-With a fiber optic laser at RIT, a hub was made with 6 sheet metal profiles of the ring gear, which were then stacked and joined with socket head cap screws.
+With a fiber optic laser at RIT, a layered hub was made with 6 sheet metal profiles of the ring gear, which were then stacked and joined with socket head cap screws.

-On a traditional lathe, an axle extension was turned, which bridged the gap between axles - left by the absence of differential - and which also allowed the axles to be welded to the hub.
+On a traditional lathe, an axle extension was turned, which bridged the gap between axles (left by the absence of differential) and which also allowed the axles to be welded to the hub.

 Ring Gear